CausewayDigital/Minecraft-EE-MakeCode/tutorials/seymour-island/task3.md

 ## Step 3

-Using the code you built for the previous exercise, can you check and destroy to the right now as well?
+Using the code you built for the previous exercise, can you check and destroy the rest of the wall as well?
 Place this section within a ``||loops:repeat 3 times||`` command and and move the agent up 1 each time.
 Don't forget to bring the agent back down again.
 Now try your code.
 You can reset the task at any point by using your phone.